mixmaxhq/mongo-cursor-pagination/README.md

    Performs a find() query on a passed-in Mongo collection, using criteria you specify.
 The results are ordered by the paginatedField.

-   @param {MongoCollection} collection A collection object returned from the MongoDB library's
+   @param {MongoCollection} collection A collection object returned from the MongoDB library's.
-      or the mongoist package's `db.collection(<collectionName>)` method.
    @param {Object} params
       -query {Object} The find query.
       -limit {Number} The page size.
 Must be between 1 and `config.MAX_LIMIT`.